guigur/emul_lcd/README.md

 ### What is it ?
 This library display a virtual 16x2 LCD on your computer !
-It's written in C++ and is (hopefully) cross-platform For now, only a debug Visualstudio solution in present in the project but this will change.
+It's written in C++ and is (hopefully) cross-platform.

+For now, only a debug VisualStudio solution in present in the project but this will evantually change.

-This library will be near 100% compatible calls with the regular LiquidCrystal one.
+This library will be near 100% compatible calls with the regular LiquidCrystal Arduino library.

 It can be very useful if you're working on your PC and don't have access to actual hardware.

-### 100% compatible ?
+### 100% compatible you said ?
 Well, keep in mind, this is still **Work in Progress**, so not all calls are implemented yet.

 | Method                 | status | Commentary |